null

 Step 6: Receive Your License

-Once approved, you’ll receive your Arizona electrical contractor license, allowing you to work legally within your chosen scope.
+Once approved, you’ll receive your Arizona electrical contractor license and can begin work legally in your classification.

 Step 7: Maintain Your License